gem5/website/README.md

 The commit message must adhere to our style.
 The first line of the commit is the "header". **The header line must not exceed 65 characters and adequately describe the change**.
-To be consistent with commits made to the gem5 gerrit, the header should start with a `website` tag followed by a colon.
+To be consistent with commits made to the gem5 repository, the header should start with a `website` tag followed by a colon.

 After this, a more detailed description of the commit can be included.
 This is